101 Ways You’re Probably Wasting Money — and How to Stop

 24. Sticking With Old-School Light Bulbs

-Maybe you think incandescents have more character, but how much is that old-school glow costing you?
-Energy efficiency experts say switching from incandescent to LED bulbs adds up to $1,000 or more in savings after a decade of normal use.
+Maybe you think incandescent lights have more character, but how much is that old-school glow costing you?
+Energy efficiency experts say switching from incandescent to LED bulbs adds up to $225 per year in savings.

 25. Letting Phantom Electricity Siphon Your Power